stoyicker/test-accessors/README.md

 * My generated Java code is not visible to Gradle via CMD -> Before Gradle 5.2, Java annotation processing wasn't exactly supported, so you'll either need to upgrade your Gradle version or use some other workaround.
-For more information and possible solutions, please check gradle/gradle#2300.
+For more information and possible solutions, please check [gradle/gradle#2300][gradle java apt issues].
 Note that some plugins that you may be using (such as the Android plugin) take care of this by themselves, so check your setup for issues before trying to fix a problem you may not have!
-* My generated Java code is not visible to my IDE -> Check gradle/gradle#2300 for information and solutions for different IDEs.
+* My generated Java code is not visible to my IDE -> Check [gradle/gradle#2300][gradle java apt issues] for information and solutions for different IDEs.
 ## License
 https://creativecommons.org/licenses/by/4.0/legalcode

+[gradle java apt issues]: https://github.com/gradle/gradle/issues/2300